fetim/ModernFortranExamples/README.md

-# MODERN FORTRAN 2003 - Inerecen and Polymorfism
+# MODERN FORTRAN 2003

-This repository was created to study some a of fortran.
+This repository was created to study some resources of modern fortran.

+***Inerecen and Polymorfism***

-Here, it was redo the examples in the book Scientific Programming in Fortran 2003 (Holcomb, 2003) on chapter 11.
+Here, it was redone the examples of the book Scientific Programming in Fortran 2003 (Holcomb, 2003) of chapter 11.